John Moshoeu: International career

 After recovering from a broken leg and being sidelined for six months, he made his debut for South Africa on 10 January 1993 and scored on debut against Botswana with Rudolph Seale.
 He formed a vital part of the team that won the 1996 Africa Cup of Nations, and was second top scorer with four goals.
 Moshoeu later said that he broke down in tears when asked for an autograph by a white fan after the game, only two years after South Africa's first racially open elections.

 He was also part of the squad that travelled to France for the 1998 FIFA World Cup.
 He represented South Africa in six major tournaments.
 He is the oldest player to play in national colours for South Africa.
 His last match was against Nigeria in Monastir, Tunisia on 31 March 2004 at the age of 38 years, one month and 13 days.
 He accumulated 73 caps and eight goals in 68 starts.

-Moshoeu was known as "Shoes" by fans, who paid homage to him and Mark Fish by bringing along shoes and fish to matches.
+Moshoeu was known as "Shoes" by fans, who paid homage to him and Mark Fish by buying shoes and fish.